Beginners Guide To Flying RC Airplanes ebook

 The three aerobatic maneuvers shown on this page are the Immelmann Turn, Split-S and spin.
 Out of the three, the spin is the most risky because it requires the most altitude to recover from; the Immelmann turn and Split-S are fairly basic maneuvers that don't require much airspace.
-These 3 rc airplane aerobatics are best performed with planes with aileron control, unfortunately rudder alone won't do the job.

 The Immelmann Turn: